Advocacy

 Advocacy Alerts

 • Public input in a huge part of the process for federal, state and local planning processes.
 In fact, it is often a legal requirement of permitting and planning processes that moves a project from concept to execution.
+We will notify membership when public lands projects have opportunity for public input to advance trail access and mountain biking opportunities.

 Current Issues